The Truth of Prometheus (The Play)

 DEMOTIMOS.

-Merciful!
-Look at thee, thou art a runaway slave that I could report to the authorities at once, if I desire to effectuate that intention.
+Merciful?
+Look at thee!
+Thou art a runaway slave whom I could report to the authorities at once—if I desire to effectuate that intention.

-True, but before I go, I shall leave thee with a reminder of my misery.
-Thou asked me, why my face is covered.
-I shall show thee gladly!
+True.
+But before I go, I shall leave thee with a reminder of my misery.

-Prometheus takes off the mask that covers his face and Demotimos stares, into his scarred face with the utmost disgust.
+Prometheus removes the mask that covers his face.
+Demotimos stares at his scarred face with the utmost disgust.

 DEMOTIMOS.